LanaVogrinec/snakemake-marchantia/README.md

 3. **Configure workflow** Modify the workflow to your needs.

-Modify the configuration file (config/config.yaml) and the Snakefile (workflow/Snakefile) to to specify input files, parameters, and any other settings specific to your project.
-All of the additional files, described in config.yaml, need to be present with example entries inside of the config folder.
+Modify the configuration file (config/config.yaml) and the Snakefile (workflow/Snakefile) to specify input files, parameters, and any other settings specific to your project.

 4. **Run workflow** Run the workflow with the following command: